A Wander around the Felt Cave, Lucy Sparrow’s Felt Making Studio

 Lucy Sparrow in her felt cave with one of her felt pretzels

-I leave having spent the best part of a day with Lucy, an artist who we’ve followed for a while now on Inspiring City and who we’ve seen go from strength to strength.
-It’s gone dark though and so we hop back into the ambulance and down the leafy lanes of Cambridgeshire towards the station.
+I leave having spent the best part of a day with Lucy.
+An artist who we’ve followed for a while now on Inspiring City and who we’ve seen go from strength to strength.
+It’s gone dark though so we hop back into the ambulance.
+Heading down the leafy lanes of Cambridgeshire towards the station.
 She even gives me a little peanut butter jar to be going on with.
 It’s a lovely gift and gets pride of place in the living room cabinet as soon as I get back.
 As studios go, the felt cave is certainly unique but then it needs to be, Lucy Sparrow is a unique artist.

 Lucy Sparrow was interviewed at her home and in the felt cave on 18 February 2018.
 You can read about that interview here and if you are interested in more about Lucy Sparrow you can catch all articles in the series here.
 Lucy’s work is also available through the Art Republic Gallery.